-- 11.1 This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual: - has applied for a position at the School despite being barred from working with children; or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child. - 11.2 If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the TRA.
+- 11.1 This policy is primarily concerned with the promotion and practice of safer recruitment.
+However, applicants should also be aware that the School has legal responsibilities to fulfil when employment comes to an end.
+In particular the School also has a legal duty to make a referral to the DBS in circumstances where: - an individual has applied for a position at the School despite being barred from working with children and/or - an individual has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child. - 11.2 The DBS will consider whether to impose sanctions on that individual which may restrict or prevent them from working with children in future. - 11.3 In addition, if a teacher is dismissed because they are found to have committed serious misconduct, or they have breached the Teachers' Standards, or they resign prior to dismissal on such grounds, the School will make a referral to the Teaching Regulation Agency. - 11.4 The Teaching Regulation Agency will consider whether to impose a prohibition from teaching order.